-I am a 24 year old male.
-I have a pain in my heels from three to four months.
-I used a lot of painkillers like Ibuprofen, Voltral, Nims, Dicloran inj, Brexien, Movax, Muscoril, Rotec, Bonate, Carlex D, and Vitamin D inj. and Methicobal inj. etc, but the result is zero.
+I am a 24-year-old male.
+I have a pain in my heels for three to four months.
+I used a lot of painkillers like Ibuprofen, Voltral, Nims, Dicloran injection, Brexien, Movax, Muscoril, Rotec, Bonate, Carlex D, and Vitamin D injection, and Methicobal injection. etc., but the result is zero.
 I also try to warm the feet in warm water but there is no decrease in pain.
 I also took some lab tests:

-1. Serum uric acid that has a value of 3.9 on my report and the reference value given on my test report is 3 to 7 for male.
+1. Serum uric acid that has a value of 3.9 on my report and the reference value given on my test report is 3 to 7 for males.

 2. Serum RA Factor that is negative.